cjherman6/rf_implementation/README.md

 I don't want to delete any of the data so early in the project, so I used a function that will convert all string values into categories and use the category codes to feed into the model.

-The next thing I did with continuous predictors that had missing values is fill the missing values with the columns median, but also create a new column that indicates whether that row had a null value or not, so the random forest can see if a missing value is significant.
+The next thing I did with continuous predictors that had missing values is fill the missing values with the columns median, but also create a new column that indicates whether that row had a null value for that column.
+This way the model can identify if a missing value is significant.

 ## The Model

 For this project I used a **random forest** because of its flexibility to different datatypes and patterns, as well as its ability to provide insight using feature importance, partial dependence plots, and prediction interpretations using ELI5.

-## Insights
+## Evaluating Features

 Using Feature importance you can see that the year of the bulldozer is very predictive of its price:

 ![Initial Feature Importance](https://s3.amazonaws.com/chermsbucket/rf_imp_folder/feature_importance.png)

+Feature Importance is calculated by randomizing a certain variable and calculating the effect this randomization has on a models prediction score.

 ### Trimming Unimportant Features: